traffic-zero/traffic-zero/sim/CARLA.md

 **Q: Do I need to restart CARLA between simulations?**
 A: No, keep it running and run multiple simulations!

+**Q: CARLA is running slow/laggy.
+How do I fix it?**
+A: Try these solutions in order:
+1. Use GPU flags: `./CarlaUE4.exe -d3d11 -carla-server -benchmark -fps=30`
+2. Lower the graphics quality: `./CarlaUE4.exe -quality-level=Low`
+3. Reduce resolution: `./CarlaUE4.exe -ResX=800 -ResY=600`
+4. Try different GPU flags: `-d3d12` or `-vulkan` instead of `-d3d11`
+5. If no GPU available, use CPU mode: `./CarlaUE4.exe -windowed -ResX=800 -ResY=600 -quality-level=Low`
+6. Check Task Manager (Windows) or `nvidia-smi` (Linux) to verify GPU usage

+**Q: I don't have a GPU.
+Can I still use CARLA?**
+A: Yes, but it will be much slower.
+Use CPU mode: `./CarlaUE4.exe -windowed -ResX=800 -ResY=600 -quality-level=Low` Consider using SUMO without CARLA for better performance if you don't need 3D visualization.

 **Q: Why is the map plain/empty?**
 A: That's intentional!
 We convert your SUMO network to a custom map with only YOUR roads.
 No city buildings to block your view.